GwangWooKim/AAIS/README.md

 ### Output
 <img src="histogram_exp.png" width="70%" height="70%">
+After training, the evaluation results are automatically saved. `model_states.pt` and `model_kwargs.json` are always saved.
+Qualitative and quantitative results are different for each experiment.
+For example, if you run with `-d exp`, `histogram.png` visualizes latent variable modeling on exp data, and `distances.json` has evaluation metrics used for the histogram.

 ## Customization
 For customization, first prepare your data and create a config file with your desired values.